yamunmeow/yamun.me/src/content/blog/blog-1.md

 ## Positionality 101

 In the humanities and social sciences, one of the first lessons you learn is to acknowledge your **positionality**—to recognize that you’re not an objective observer but a person shaped by identity, history, and privilege.
 So here’s mine: I am **urban, Savarna, Hindu, male, and a Brahmin**.
-A sentence that would make Ambedkar roll in his grave if I then claimed subalternity in India.
+A sentence that would make Ambedkar roll in his grave if I then went on to call myself the SUBALTERN.

 But life complicates identities.
 I’m also a brown student living in Europe—marginalized in some contexts, privileged in others.
 Understanding identity requires resisting simplifications; positionality is always layered.